 Learning models that generalize under different distribution shifts in medical imaging has been a long-standing research challenge.
 There ha… (see more)ve been several proposals for efficient and robust visual representation learning among vision research practitioners, especially in the sensitive and critical biomedical domain.
 In this paper, we propose an idea for out-of-distribution generalization of chest X-ray pathologies that uses a simple balanced batch sampling technique.
 We observed that balanced sampling between the multiple training datasets improves the performance over baseline models trained without balancing.
 Code for this work is available on Github.
 1

 Poor generalization is one symptom of models that learn to predict target variables using spuriously-correlated image features present only … (see more)in the training distribution instead of the true image features that denote a class.
 It is often thought that this can be diagnosed visually using attribution (aka saliency) maps.
 We study if this assumption is correct.
 In some prediction tasks, such as for medical images, one may have some images with masks drawn by a human expert, indicating a region of the image containing relevant information to make the prediction.
 We study multiple methods that take advantage of such auxiliary labels, by training networks to ignore distracting features which may be found outside of the region of interest.
 This mask information is only used during training and has an impact on generalization accuracy depending on the severity of the shift between the training and test distributions.
-Surprisingly, while these methods improve generalization performance in the presence of a covariate shift, there is no strong correspondence between the correction of attribution towards the features a human expert have labelled as important and generalization performance.
-These results suggest that the root cause of poor generalization may not always be spatially defined, and raise questions about the utility of masks as 'attribution priors' as well as saliency maps for explainable predictions.
+Surprisingly, while these methods improve generalization performance in the presence of a covariate shift, there is no strong correspondence between the correction of attribution towards the features a human expert has labelled as important and generalization performance.
+These results suggest that the root cause of poor generalization may not always be spatially defined, and raise questions about the utility of masks as "attribution priors" as well as saliency maps for explainable predictions.

 Introduction The need to streamline patient management for coronavirus disease-19 (COVID-19) has become more pressing than ever.
 Chest X-ray… (see more)s (CXRs) provide a non-invasive (potentially bedside) tool to monitor the progression of the disease.
 In this study, we present a severity score prediction model for COVID-19 pneumonia for frontal chest X-ray images.
 Such a tool can gauge the severity of COVID-19 lung infections (and pneumonia in general) that can be used for escalation or de-escalation of care as well as monitoring treatment efficacy, especially in the ICU.
 Methods Images from a public COVID-19 database were scored retrospectively by three blinded experts in terms of the extent of lung involvement as well as the degree of opacity.
 A neural network model that was pre-trained on large (non-COVID-19) chest X-ray datasets is used to construct features for COVID-19 images which are predictive for our task.
 Results This study finds that training a regression model on a subset of the outputs from this pre-trained chest X-ray model predicts our geographic extent score (range 0-8) with 1.14 mean absolute error (MAE) and our lung opacity score (range 0-6) with 0.78 MAE.
 Conclusions These results indicate that our model’s ability to gauge the severity of COVID-19 lung infections could be used for escalation or de-escalation of care as well as monitoring treatment efficacy, especially in the ICU.
 To enable follow up work, we make our code, labels, and data available online.